SWE-UniStuttgart/Qlunc/readme.md

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
  - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
-Each lidar module/component is assigned to a python `class`.
+Each lidar module/component is assigned to a python class.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.
 ### UQ_Functions
  - Contains the functions that compute the uncertainties coming from different devices, calculting also the uncertainty propagation corresponding to the different      modules and lidar uncertainty as well.
 Users can define their own functions to calculate specific module uncertainties, and combined/expanded uncertainties as well.